sgtb3/CL-Client-Server-Chat/README.txt

         classes.
 The server has lists of users and threads which can be and are accessed by the monitor or the client threads when needed.

-        The server uses synchorized methods any time modification to online/offline/blocked lists is required.
-This will avoid concurrent thread modication errors when/if multiple clients are connecting/disconnecting.
+        The server uses synchronized methods any time modification to online/offline/blocked lists is required.
+This will avoid concurrent thread modification errors when/if multiple clients are connecting/disconnecting.

         The server parses each line looking for the proper format for commands and will display